shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 :::

 Deployment parameters are supplied either as `TF_VAR_*` environment variables or in a `terraform.tfvars` file copied from `terraform.tfvars.template`.
-The domain, the passwords and the client secrets have no usable defaults:
+The domain, the passwords, and the client secrets have no usable defaults:

 ```bash
 export TF_VAR_region=$AWS_DEFAULT_REGION